obspy/obspy/obspy/io/segy/README.txt

 --------
 SEG Y and SU read and write support for ObsPy.

-The obspy.segy package contains methods in order to read and write seismogram files in the SEG Y (rev. 1) and SU (Seismic Unix) format.
+The obspy.io.segy package contains methods in order to read and write seismogram files in the SEG Y (rev. 1) and SU (Seismic Unix) format.

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and